-3.2.3.
+4.2.2.
 Compliance with GDPR Recital 78

-It is necessary for the data to be related to an identified or identifiable living individual.
-The individual need not to be directly identifiable but may be identified by a reference number or some other tag which, in a given small group or through analysis of patterns in sufficient volumes of data, might allow an individual to be singled out from a group.
-Based on the kinds of data sources to be included in this research, direct personal identifiers (e.g. specific names or faces) may exist in a variety of locations within the dataset.
-MobiDataLab's default anonymisation process(es) will be 'one-way,' with original source data being disposed of such that re-identification of data or decoding of anonymisation tokens by reference to any 'real-world' datasets will be rendered difficult to the greatest extent possible.
-MobiDataLab will follow the guidance set forth in the Article

-29 Working Group 05/2014 Opinion on Anonymisation Techniques12 and specifically its recommendations on Pseudo-anonymisation, Noise addition, Substitution, Aggregation, Kanonymity, L-diversity, Differential privacy and Hashing/Tokenisation.
-MobiDataLab will also include downstream contractual obligations as a legal measure to respecting privacy in the use of the projects results.
+The data must be related to an identified or identifiable living individual.
+This individual does not need to be directly identifiable but may be identified by a reference number or some other tag which, in a given small group or through analysis of patterns in sufficient volumes of data, might allow an individual to be singled out from a group.
+Based on the kinds of data sources to be included in this research, direct personal identifiers (e.g., specific names or faces) may exist in a variety of locations within the dataset.
+MobiDataLab's default anonymisation process(es) will be 'one-way' with original source data being disposed of such that re-identification of data or decoding of anonymisation tokens by reference to any 'real-world' datasets will be rendered difficult to the greatest extent possible.
+MobiDataLab will follow the guidance outlined in Article 29 Working Group 05/2014 Opinion on Anonymisation Techniques15 and specifically its recommendations on Pseudo-anonymisation, Noise addition.
+Substitution.
+Aggregation, K-anonymity, L-diversity, Differential privacy and Hashing/Tokenisation.
+MobiDataLab will also include downstream contractual obligations as a legal measure to respect privacy in the use of the project's results.

-3.2.4.
+4.2.3.
 Data Protection Agency Notification

 The data to be processed in MobiDataLab is unlikely to constitute Personal Data within the meaning of the EU Directive and relevant national legislation.
-MobiDataLab is also likely to be exempted from national notification processes because our data collection is for the purposes of scientific research and because thus also additional institutional data protection measures, access restrictions, etc. will be put in place.
+MobiDataLab is also likely to be exempted from national notification processes because our data collection is for scientific research and because thus also additional institutional data protection measures, access restrictions, etc. will be put in place.
 We are mindful nevertheless that anonymisation approaches must be applied to video/still images within data to avoid the risk that a token identifier might become associated with sufficient unique data points to uniquely identify a living individual.
-We also undertake to notify data protection authorities in jurisdictions where research activities will be carried out and specific relevant actions within it in order to obtain, if necessary, authorisation for such activities.
+We also undertake to notify data protection authorities in jurisdictions where research activities will be carried out and specific relevant actions within it to obtain, if necessary, authorisation for such activities.
 The exact requirements and due diligence will need to be scoped and defined within the relevant jurisdictions.